Judges: Actos Manufacturer Destroyed Documents

-- Diabetics who took Actos were 22% more like to develop bladder cancer when compared to those taking other diabetes medications in a 2011 French study.
+- Diabetics who took Actos were 22% more like to develop bladder cancer than those taking other diabetes medications, a pair of studies found.

-If you or someone you care about was stricken with bladder cancer after taking Actos, you should contact Ferrer, Poirot & Wansbrough today by calling 1 or filling out the form on this page.
+If you or someone you care about was stricken with bladder cancer after taking Actos, you should contact Avram Blair & Associates by calling 800-423-1778 or filling out the form on this page.
 In a free, no-obligation consultation, one of our attorneys will tell you how we may be able to help you seek compensation for what has happened.

 MORE THAN 3,000 ACTOS LAWSUITS

-Takeda is facing more than 3,000 lawsuits filed on behalf of people who have suffered due to Actos.
-More than 1,200 of these cases have been combined into what is known as a multi-district litigation in a Louisiana federal court and are awaiting trial.
-Additionally, other Actos lawsuits are pending in state courts.
+Takeda is facing thousands of lawsuits from people and families who have suffered due to Actos.
+Nearly 3,000 of these cases have been combined into what is known as a multi-district litigation in a Louisiana federal court and are awaiting trial.

 You need to act quickly if you’ve also been harmed.

 The lawsuits demand accountability and compensation from Takeda for the damage caused by Actos.
-The lawsuits send a message that profiting from the sale of a dangerous, cancer-causing drug is unacceptable.
+Taking legal action sends a message that profiting from the sale of a drug that causes serious harm is unacceptable.

-Bladder cancer will claim the lives of roughly 15,200 Americans in 2013, according to the National Cancer Institute, and it will be diagnosed in about 72,000 Americans this year.
+Bladder cancer will claim the lives of more than 15,500 Americans in 2014, according to the American Cancer Society, and it will be diagnosed in nearly 75,000 Americans this year.
 The cancer is much more common in men than women.

 - Abdominal pain